-Geologic mapping is central to much of the research NMBGMR does.
-We have several types of maps that portray geologic information at various scales available, both as printed maps and as PDF files (most of these files are free to download).
-Digital map files (GIS products) are available for some maps.
+Geologic mapping is central to much of the research at the New Mexico Bureau of Geology & Mineral Resources (NMBGMR).
+We have several types of maps that portray geologic information at various scales, both as printed maps and as PDF files (most of these files are free to download).
+Digital map files (GIS products) are available for many of these maps.

 See: 'What is a geologic map and what are they used for?' for a discussion of geologic maps or 7.5-minute Geologic Quadrangles for more information about finding detailed geologic maps..